Which GApps version should I install for Lineage OS?

 With so many GApps variants available online, selecting the correct version after installing LineageOS on your phone can be difficult and exhausting.

-If you’re not sure which version of GApps to install after flashing Lineage on your device, we’ve got you covered in this post.
+If you’re not sure which version of GApps to install and how to install GApps on lineage OS on your device, we’ve got you covered in this post.

 What exactly are GApps?